Universal Media Access Business Model and Financial Model

 (1) Nielson.
 (2) Clear Channel is now iHeartRadio.

-The remaining three properties are all targeted to the Asian Indian and Asian audiences.
+The remaining two properties are all targeted to the Asian Indian and Asian audiences.

 |Station- KSJO-FM||Market- San Francisco/ San Jose/ Oakland||2010 Population- 6,912,381||Total Population Rank- 4||2010 Asian Population- 1,629,508||Asian Market Rank- 1|